renesas/ra-fsp-examples/example_projects/fpb_ra6e1/dac/dac_fpb_ra6e1_ep/readme.txt

    Example: Integer part of float values are processed.
 2. For DAC input as 0, ADC output will not be 0 because of offset correction value.
 Hence 0 is not considered in the valid range.
 3. ADC output is in 12-bit/16-bit range.

+1) Segger RTT block address may needed to download and observe EP operation using a hex file with RTT-Viewer.
+   RTT Block address for hex file committed in repository are as follows:
+   a. e2studio: 0x200000a4
+   b.
+Keil: Not Available
+   c.
+IAR: Not Available

+2) If an EP is modified, compiled, and downloaded please find the block address (for the variable in RAM called _SEGGER_RTT) in .map file generated in the build configuration folder (Debug/Release).